CCPupp/EMP-Fortran/README.md

 * Direct a terminal to the folder containing main.py
 * Run the command `python main.py`

+### How to copy:
+The "Fork" button in the top right will allow you to create your own copy of the project to allow for further updates.

 # Method progress

 ### main.py